awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-launch-template.md

 # Troubleshooting Amazon EC2 Auto Scaling: Launch templates<a name="ts-as-launch-template"></a>

-Use the following information to help you diagnose and fix common issues that you might encounter when using a launch template with your Auto Scaling group\.
+Use the following information to help you diagnose and fix common permission issues that you might encounter when using a launch template with your Auto Scaling group\.

+**Note**
+For other errors that you might receive during Auto Scaling group creation that are associated with your launch template, see [Troubleshooting Amazon EC2 Auto Scaling: EC2 instance launch failures](ts-as-instancelaunchfailure.md)\.

 ## You are not authorized to perform this operation<a name="ts-launch-template-unauthorized-error"></a>